 Studies have shown that children’s reading can ‘dip’ through the long summer holidays if they don’t have regular access to books and are encouraged to read for pleasure.
 The annual Summer Reading Challenge aims to get children reading for enjoyment and promote the use of the fabulous resource that is their local library.

 The Summer Reading Challenge encourages children to visit their local libraries and inspires them to read for pleasure.
 It combines free access to books with fun social activities and a creative online element.
 At the heart of the challenge is children choosing and sharing any books - in any format - that they like.
 Novels, fact books, picture books, graphic novels, joke books, e-books and audiobooks all count, as long as they are borrowed from the library.

 Just pop along to your

 local library from 13 July and sign up.
 If you don’t have a library card you can become a member on the day or anytime before.
 You don’t need to bring any identification, but under 16s will need their parent or carer's permission.
 Once you have a library card you can start borrowing straight away and access a wonderful world of books and audiobooks, as well as our free

 Find an event

 How does the challenge work?

-The challenge is to read six library books over the summer and collect special collector cards along the way.
+Children can sign up to the Summer Reading Challenge in their local library any time from 13 July and collect their free Space Chase folder.
+The challenge is to read six library books over the summer and collect special smelly stickers along the way.
 When six books have been read they earn a finishers certificate and medal.
-It’s fun, it’s local and best of all, it’s FREE.
+It’s fun, it’s local and best of all, it’s